 -- Martin Luther

-From a July 8, 1530 letter to Lazarus Spengler
+From at letter to 8, 1530 letter to Lazarus Spengler La

 The central theme of the window is based on the writings of Matthew (14:31), where, after the feeding of the Five Thousand, Christ sent the Disciples in the boat across the sea ahead of him while he went up to the mountain to pray.
 As the boat was crossing, a great wind and wave buffeted the boat, and the disciples were having a difficult time.
 It was at this point that Jesus was seen walking upon the sea towards them, and they were greatly alarmed.
 On seeing Jesus, the Disciples cried out in fear, and Jesus said,"Take courage; it is I."